<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=150057&amp;fmt=gif">

 However, using skilled Risk Managers, well facilitated risk workshops, and adopting good quality risk management tools, will help your organization find the opportunities to exceed your project expectations.

-If you want more information, watch a presentation on this topic to the the Association for Project Management Risk SIG and Institute for Risk Management Nuclear SIG by Chris Ritson of Safran
+Watch this presentation on this topic featuring the the Association for Project Management Risk SIG and Institute for Risk Management Nuclear SIG by Chris Ritson of Safran